Deathtanium/GPT-Code-Learner/README.md

 Please refer to [Local LLM](docs/LocalLLM.md) for more details.

-<span style="color:red">Note: Due to the current capability of local LLM, the performance of GPT-Code-Learner is not as good as the online version. </span>
+<span style="color:red">Note: Due to the current capability of local LLM's, the performance of GPT-Code-Learner is not as good as the online version. </span>

 ## Installation